 Do: When groups have finished their instructions, have each pair trade with another pair to run one another's code.
-Remind students to be on the lookout for bugs, but not to interrunt.

-students to be on the lookout for bugs, but not to interrupt a robot until it's finished running the program.
+Remind students to be on the lookout for bugs, but not to interrupt a robot until it's finished running the program.